Robaina/Pynteny/README.md

 </p>

-There are a number of available subcommands, which can be explore in the [wiki](https://github.com/Robaina/Pynteny/wiki) pages.
+There are a number of available subcommands, which can be explored in the [documentation](https://robaina.github.io/Pynteny/) pages.

 Pynteny may also be used with a graphical interface (made with [Streamlit](https://streamlit.io)).
 The app is run on a local server in your machine, thus all files are kept locally and the app can be run without an internet connection.